 Special thanks to Murbert for contributing Piranha Plant’s training information!

 If it weren’t for the existence of Mii Gunner, Yoshi might have claimed the title for “most buffed Figure Player in Super Smash Bros.
 Ultimate”.
 In Super Smash Bros.
 4, Yoshi was a bottom-tier contender who lacked tournament results and representation.
 Fortunately, that’s no longer the case — he is now a solid (albeit still underrepresented) pick in the competitive amiibo scene.
 If you’d like to read more about Yoshi’s metagame history over the years, head over to his corresponding wiki page.
 Otherwise, let’s jump right into today’s training!

-Special thanks to Riparo for contributing Bowser Jr.’s training information!
+Special thanks to Mythricity for contributing Yoshi’s training information!

 Believe it or not, Luigi was a top-tier character in Super Smash Bros.
 4’s amiibo metagame!
 It took trainers quite a while to discover his best move: his jab.
 That isn’t a joke, by the way — in that game, most top-tier fighters relied on their jabs.
 If that sounds boring, don’t worry!
 Things aren’t that simple in Super Smash Bros.
 Ultimate, as Luigi is required to use much more of his moveset to be able to properly contend.
 If you want to learn more about his metagame history, feel free to read his wiki page.
 Otherwise, let’s jump right into today’s training!